-With 4.66 billion active internet users worldwide, having an online presence is a must for any business, regardless if they are a global giant or a local venture.
+With 4.66 billion active internet users worldwide, having an online presence is a must for any business, regardless of whether they are a global giant or a local venture.
 They need a solid digital marketing strategy that will allow them to tap into that robust consumer base.

 Unfortunately, many entrepreneurs fail to recognize whether SEO or Google Ads brings the best return on their investment.